 Little Linford is a village just north of Milton Keynes, and near to its bigger counterpart the Great Linford.
-It is one of the sleepy and cozy villages which are so iconic to Buckinghamshire, and offers a great chance of respite so close to the large urban surroundings of Milton Keynes.
+It is one of the sleepy and cosy villages which are so iconic to Buckinghamshire and offers a great chance of respite so close to the large urban surroundings of Milton Keynes.
 It is also the home to a fantastic coarse fishing venue, known as the Great Linford lakes.
 Just north of Milton Keynes, and near the M1, it is easily reached and has a reputation as a quite popular venue amongst the locals.
-Size wise, it is one of the largest venues in Buckinghamshire, and easily amongst the largest of the region.
-It has so much variety in all aspects, and offers a unique experience every time you visit.
+Size-wise, it is one of the largest venues in Buckinghamshire, and easily amongst the largest of the region.
+It has so much variety in all aspects and offers a unique experience every time you visit.
 And with so much diverse features and lakes, it is guaranteed that every angler will find something to his liking.

 But one thing is certain – with so much variety, so much space and such large lakes, Great Linford Lakes remains as one of the finest venues of South Central England.
 Catering for coarse anglers, carp anglers, and catfish anglers, as well as for beginners, it is a dream come true for all ambitious anglers.
 When you’re up Milton Keynes way, do not miss this venue.
 It is not to be missed.

 Mike has over 30 years of fishing experience in carp fishing and general coarse fishing.
 He is always looking for the latest fishing kit to try out and talk about and needs a bigger shed due to all the fishing tackle he owns.
 You can read more about him here.